FabianMaeurer/TensorCategories.jl/docs/src/Constructions/Center.md

 # Computing the Center

-The Drinfeld center can be computed explicitely for reasonably small fusion categories.
+The Drinfeld center can be computed explicitely for reasonably small fusion categories using the algorithm described in [maurer2024computing](@cite).
 Any fusion category implementing the corresponding interface is supported.